 The general services administration (GSA) leases more than 150 million square feet of space from private building owners in over 2000 communities.
 This makes them an extremely important player in the real estate community.
-Because of the unique terms and conditions contained in government releases, buyers of office buildings where the government is already a tenant basis the learning curve.
+There are unique terms and conditions contained in government releases.

 The number of potential conflicts between building owner and government tenant increase as the square footage under lease increases.
 Some investors assume wrongly that entering into lease agreement with the government is the same as a standard commercial lease.